 Early in 2018, LPC sent its collaborators detailed recommendations for future sediment sampling.
-A graduate student at PSU followed up on the DDT identified by LPC in Bennett Brook and completed her thesis work in spring 2020, detailing results of sediment tests elsewhere in the Bennett Brook area.
+A graduate student at PSU followed up on the DDT identified by LPC in Bennett Brook and tested sediment samples from elsewhere in the Bennett Brook area.
 SLA collected sediment samples in fall 2018, and a hired consulting firm, Geosyntec, analyzed and reported on the results of the samples.
 Contaminant levels in SLA's testing corroborated and, in some cases, exceeded the levels found by LPC.